Late yesterday night…

 He sighed, staring at the wall.

-He could feel it now—something just beyond the veil of perception.
+He could feel it now—something just beyond his perception.
 A presence not watching, not listening… but waiting.

 Something wearing the skin of a man, wreathed in red.